 Money, Money, Money!

 Money is any form of currency that is a current medium of exchange for transactions.
 Money is accepted as a payment or a repayment for goods and/or services that have been or will be received, which is a process that is called a transaction.
 Money can also be considered income in the form of a paycheck that a person earns by working a job.
 Money is also revenue that a company earns from sales or services rendered.
 Money is considered a very valuable commodity within the economy because it can be used to purchase many different things that are needed, wanted, or desired.
 Money has changed throughout the centuries and is not what it once was.

-Cattle is the currently known oldest form of currency that was used to purchase goods and services.
+Cattle are currently the oldest known form of currency that was used to purchase goods and services.
 Evolving civilizations would use beans, nuts, seeds, or tokens as a form of currency.
 As time and technology increased, currency changed to become more modern.
-Now, different countries honor and value their own form of money.
-The forms of current money, also called cash, include:
+Now in modern times, different countries honor and value their own form of money while placing different values on foreign countries' currency.
+This is known as the exchange rate.
+Some of the different forms of current money, also called cash, include:

 1. Large sheets of paper go through a machine that adds strips of color on the front and back of the paper; such subtle, and not obvious, coloring makes it hard for anyone to make counterfeit, or fake, money.